angelosps/Achilles-Numbers/README.md

 $
 ```

-It is included the statement of the project in Greek which provides a more extensive description for the project.
+It is included the statement of the project in Greek which provides a more extensive description of the project.